 - Direct order and other supply arrangements

-If the IVIg is ordered to treat a medical condition which is funded under the Criteria for the Clinical Use of IVIg in Australia, then the product is supplied and funded under the national blood supply arrangements.
+If the IVIg is ordered to treat a medical condition which is funded under the Criteria for the clinical use of immunoglobulin in Australia (the Criteria), then the product is supplied and funded under the national blood supply arrangements.
 In this case the cost of the product is shared between the Commonwealth and the relevant state or territory.

 Domestic versus imported IVIg under national blood supply arrangements

 When a clinician completes an authorisation request in BloodSTAR the system will allocate either domestic or imported Ig product based on system rules.
 This allocation is based on a plan agreed between the Blood Service and the NBA, which is developed in consultation with IVIg user groups and states and territories.
 The allocation plan specifies the categories of medical conditions and patients who will receive domestic IVIg and the categories who will receive imported IVIg.
 This product choice can be changed by the requesting clinician or the Blood Service if deemed necessary.

 The NBA does not manage individual requests to access immunoglobulin products outside of the conditions funded under the national blood arrangements as described in the Criteria for the clinical use of immunoglobulin in Australia (Criteria).